motif-software/website/blog/The Blub Paradox.md

 > 1. Regardless of your environment, the first step is outside of your comfort zone.
 Explore unfamiliar languages, learn about their features and mental models, and be the talent that can propose that choice.

 > 2.The second is to find --- or create --- the environment within which such a choice could be made.
 Seek out or propose greenfield projects, and involve others who are agitating to try new things.
-Startups get this for free; in the enterprise it's the concept of [intrapreneurship](intrapreneurship).
+Startups get this for free; in the enterprise it's the concept of [[intrapreneurship]].